The Unladylike Adventures of Stephanie Burgis, writer of the Kat books

 Credit: Photo by Gail Hammond.

 Now I'm both American and British, which feels pretty magical to me.
 I was born American and still am, but I spent seven years living in Yorkshire, England (where A Most Improper Magick is set) and now I live in Wales and have dual US/UK citizenship.
-I live with my husband, Patrick Samphire (who is both a writer and a web and ebook cover designer), our crazy-sweet border collie mix, Maya, and our wonderful toddler son, known as "Mr. Darcy".
+I live with my husband, Patrick Samphire (who is both a writer and a web and ebook cover designer), our crazy-sweet border collie mix, Maya, and our two wonderful sons, known on my blog as "MrD" and "Toddler X."

 You can find out more about me by reading my interviews, check out my author page (with Q&A) on the Simon & Schuster website, or keep me company on my blog (either on this site or on my livejournal, whichever you prefer).
 Please do say hi when you stop by!